-The soils underlying the site may be grouped into two to three generalized strata with similar physical and engineering properties.
+The soils underlying the site may be grouped into one to two generalized strata with similar physical and engineering properties.
 The lines designating the interface between soil strata on the logs represent approximate boundaries.
 Transition between materials may be gradual.
-The soil stratigraphy information at the boring and test pit locations are presented in Boring / Test Pit Logs, Plates 2 thru 10.
-The soil conditions in between boring / test pits may vary across the site.
-We should be called upon at the time of construction to verify the soil conditions between our boring / test pits.
+The soil stratigraphy information at the boring locations are presented in Boring Logs, Plates 2 thru 19.
+The soil conditions in between borings may vary across the site.
+We should be called upon at the time of construction to verify the soil conditions between our borings.